Features

 The latter makes the grammatical "tag" searcheable in its individual parts through the topographic search-features of MQL.

-The former is more compact, is less prone to error, and is also searcheable through regular expressions.
+The former is more compact, and is also searcheable through regular expressions.

 How do I store a phrase type?